christophernajafi/sms-appointment-booking-app/README.md

 # SMS Appointment Booking App

-An app that enables a customer to book appointments through text messaging.
+An SMS chatbot that enables a customer to book appointments through text messaging.

 <!-- ## Screenshot -->